 How Genetics Could Alter The Treatment Of Addiction And Mental Illness

 Niwa’s team conducted some experiments on mice to replicate mental illness.
-Their findings suggest that perhaps by medically controlling the interaction between cortisol (a hormone secreted when someone is experiencing stress) and dopamine (neurons that recognize cortisol located in the brain’s prefrontal cortex where emotional control and cognition is centered), the onset of mental illness may be prevented, or its symptoms diminished.
+Their findings suggest that perhaps by medically controlling the interaction between cortisol (a hormone secreted when someone is experiencing stress) and dopamine (neurons that recognize cortisol located in the brain’s prefrontal cortex where emotional control and cognition is centered), they might prevent the onset of mental illness, or diminish mental illness symptoms.
 While they’ve seen some encouraging results with mice, it has yet to be proven successful in humans.

 In the field of inpatient drug rehab, it’s widely recognized that patients are more likely to experience a successful recovery if their treatment program has been specifically tailored for them.
-(Read more about customized holistic alcohol and drug addiction treatment) It’s quite conceivable that genetic testing could become an important part of rehab in the not-too-distant future as a means to better match specific treatment protocols with each individual.
+It’s quite conceivable that genetic testing could become an important part of rehab in the not-too-distant future as a means to match specific treatment protocols with each individual better.

-The identification of genes and their specific correlation to addiction or mental health gives pharmaceutical researchers an opportunity to develop medications that will target those genes and modify their activity.
+Identifying genes and their specific correlation to addiction or mental health allow pharmaceutical researchers to develop medications that will target those genes and modify their activity.

 Inpatient Rehab Genetic Testing

-While genetic testing shows a great deal of promise in the prevention and treatment certain illnesses, we’re not quite there yet.
+While genetic testing shows a great deal of promise in preventing and treating certain illnesses, we’re not quite there yet.
 There isn’t currently a genetic test that can definitively determine if an individual will eventually fall victim to addiction or mental illness.
-Furthermore, a genetic predisposition or one’s vulnerability of becoming addicted doesn’t mean that it is their fate.
+Furthermore, a genetic predisposition or one’s vulnerability to becoming addicted doesn’t mean that it is one fate.